aws-samples/generative-ai-application-builder-on-aws-plugin-ppt-document-creation-from-knowledgebase/README.md

 ## ✨ Installation

-**Step 1**: Clone the repository and navigate to the bi-sheng directory.
+**Step 1**: Clone the repository and navigate to the repo main directory.

 **Step 2**: Create a virtual env `python -m venv .` or for Python3 `virtualenv -p python3 venv`